 It had also been claimed that when King Philip pushed for a ban on the Order, he demanded to be initiated into these secrets of the Order but was refused.

+Solomon’s Temple carried a major symbolic significance in Freemasonry.
 Since Freemasonry itself arose out of stonemason guilds, its adherents have historically identified with the Temple of the Solomon.

-However, a number of artefact’s dating back to a period between 6th to 8th centuries have been recovered from Temple Mount.
+There is little archaeological evidence that directly confirms the historical existence of the temple.
+However, a number of artifacts dating back to a period between the 6th to 8th centuries have been recovered from Temple Mount.

-Remains of ceramics, juglets, storage jars and other items have also been recovered from the site, dating back to a period between the 6th and 8th centuries.
+These include a 6th century B.C. ostracon which probably makes a reference to King Solomon’s temple.
+Remains of ceramics, juglets, storage jars, and other items have also been recovered from the site, dating back to a period between the 6th and 8th centuries.

 Stone weights for the purpose of weighing silver have also been dated back to the same period, carrying Hebrew seals.

-This temple, called the First Temple in Biblical sources, took a long time to build and was used by King Solomon to keep the Ark of the Covenant and the Name of God.
+According to the Old Testament, King Solomon constructed a grand temple in Jerusalem.
+This temple called the First Temple in Biblical sources took a long time to build and was used by King Solomon to keep the Ark of the Covenant and the Name of God.

-All early mentions of the temple come from the Bible and rabbinic sources, which further state that the temple was created in 9th century B.C. and destroyed in the 5th century B.C.
+Solomon constructed a Holy of Holies room inside the temple, which had no windows and contained no furniture.
+It was here that he stored the name of God.
+All early mentions of the temple come from the Bible and rabbinic sources, which further state that the temple was created in the 9th century B.C. and destroyed in the 5th century B.C.